Research output per year

 Having previously been the managing director of a geopolitical risk consultancy, during which time he advised a Lloyds syndicate on global terrorism, and a ‘Senior Conflict and Stabilisation Adviser’ within the Stabilisation Unit (a specialist UK government body working with fragile and post-conflict states), he retains an interest in contemporary security matters and international defence engagement.
 He has collaborated extensively with the British Army and Ministry of Defence supporting programmes across the Sub-Saharan Africa region, most recently from 2018-2019 delivering an eighteen-month package in Nigeria.
 He has also led projects in the Baltic and Balkan regions and has lectured in the Gulf states.
 His final role at King’s was to undertake a review of global Executive Education trends mapping how to make better use of faculty knowledge and skills.

 He is married to Joanne, who is a Senior Civil Servant working for the UK’s Ministry of Defence.

-He is currently working on his next book which will be released in 2021 and examines civil-military relations and the volatile relationship between Winston Churchill and General Archie Wavell during the 1940-1941 Middle East campaign.
-He is also co-authoring (with Professor Ashley Jackson) a book examining the impact of the end of the Second World War on the British Empire.
+He is currently working on his next book which examines Allied grand strategy during the Second World War with a focus on the January 1943 Casablanca conference.
+He is also co-authoring (with Professor Ashley Jackson) another book examining the impact of the end of the Second World War on the British Empire.